adityasahugit/Fuzzy-SVM/README.md

 # Datasets used

-Pima Indians diabities dataset ahs 35:65 ratio in their class. haberman, abalone,pageblocks which have diff class ratio.
+Pima Indians diabities dataset has 35:65 ratio in their class. haberman, abalone,pageblocks which have diff class ratio.

 # Notetbooks